jflets/Habitize/README.md

 - Enable users to track and manage their habits
 - Assist users in achieving personal and lifestyle goals
 - Foster a productive and consistent user routine
-- Provide a digital platform for habit tracking and self-improvement
+- Provide a digital platform for habit tracking

 **Epics**
 A total of 12 epics have been identified, each with its set of user stories aimed at enhancing the Habitize app.
 For a detailed breakdown of each epic and its associated user stories, please refer to the project [Kanban Board](https://github.com/users/jflets/projects/3).